-To deliver our work, we collaborate with and unite a range of partners including sport and education governing bodies, institutions, businesses and philanthropists.
+To deliver our annual inclusive feelgood fundraiser, we collaborate with and unite a range of partners including sport and education governing bodies, charities, institutions, businesses and philanthropists.

 This instagram feed is updated by all the teams around the UK participating in the annual BRIT Challenge.
 Don't forget to use #TheBRITChallenge and tag us in your instagram photos

 If you are a journalist, or a university or college comms team, and want to know more about The British Inspiration Trust (BRIT), you've come to the right place.